 Leather vs. Nylon

 Aside from the difference in material, these two sets are the same.
 The only dimensional difference is the nylon outer fastener bag is 1” longer than the leather.
-A more meaningful difference is in how they are sewn.
+This is a better size for nail strips.
+Another difference is in how they are sewn.

 The pre-assembled component system I’ve been using for the past 6 years (seen above) is Occidental’s 8080DB.
 That system comes with a low hammer loop, which I was never able use without my framing hammer constantly tapping my legs.

 For this setup I chose the high mount hammer loop model 5059, shown below.
-I still get a tap here and there but it’s a 98% improvement.
+I still get a leg tap here and there but it’s a 98% improvement.
+Well, more like 97.96735%.

 The front hammer loop is great for my trim hammer, which is 3″ shorter than my framing hammer.
 So it’s not such a knee knocker.
-I also like the rear tool pouch for an impact driver.
+I also sometimes use the rear tool pouch for an impact driver.

-One cool thing that’s changed with 3 pouch tool bag since I bought my 8080DB (below left) is Occidental now rivets the inner tool holder to the outer pouch.
+One cool thing that’s different between my 8080DB (below left) and the black bag is Occidental rivets the inner tool holder to the outer pouch.
 This creates a better drill holster and keeps the pocket closer in, which I prefer.
-It also creates a third inner tool holder where before there were only two.
-I use the third for my level as seen above.
+It also creates a third inner tool holder where on the green one there were only two so now I can use the third for my level as seen above.

 Tape Left or Right?

-I like to keep my chalk line in the top left fastener pouch so I picked up the High Mount Tape Holder model 5037.
-But I find the belt more comfortable without it.
+I used to keep my chalk line in the top left fastener pouch, where I now keep my tape.
+I picked up the High Mount Tape Holder model 5037 to see if I could keep the pouch for the chalk but find the belt more comfortable without it.
+It’s better if you center it in the back but I don’t like to reach that far.

 The leather setup is a pound heavier but I can barely tell the difference.
 And, even though it’s not broken in yet, I find the leather more comfortable than the nylon.
 It’s quieter too, as it slides against the leg.
 Cost wise, the leather runs around $15 more per bag over the nylon.

-The leather nylon hybrid, on the other hand, is a little easier to work out of due to the way it’s sewn.
-And that, for me, won the day.
+The leather nylon hybrid, on the other hand, is easier to work out of due to the way the pockets are sewn.
+With my large hands the more open pockets won the day.